glugmvit/glugmvit.github.io/CONTRIBUTING.md

  3. Layouts of a page are templates that wrap around your content.There is no front matter to the HTML files,just content is replaced with content variable.You can add images to the _images folder and you can also make use of preprocessor support.
 Advanced features of Jekyll includes the concept of Data files(in YAML and JSON) form which can be used to store datasets.Collections can be used to define your own document types in Jekyll.

- To gain insight,you can refer to [Jekyll tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/)
+ To gain insight, you can refer to [Jekyll tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/)

 ## To add a post: